-#2.
-Sanity checks:
+#2) Sanity checks:

 In such cases, having a good understanding of the entire environment as a whole, collating what kind of tests are being performed by various teams, will paint a reasonable picture to help provide those specific resources to the respective teams.

-Considering the above factors – basic sanity testing can be performed that will help in expediting the tests for individual teams or immediately alarm them, if the environment has to undergo some changes or fixes as a result of those sanity checks.
+Considering the above factors – basic sanity testing can be performed that will help in expediting the tests for individual teams or immediately alarm them if the environment has to undergo some changes or fixes as a result of those sanity checks.

-#3.
-Keeping track of any outages:
+#3) Keeping track of any outages:

 Additionally, just like teams owning their test environment have their own local downtime in case of any firmware/software upgrades, the global teams also have to ensure that all the environments are adhering to the latest standards which may involve either power or network outages.

-#4.
-Virtualize wherever possible:
+#4) Virtualize wherever possible:

-When using such an environment, all the testers need to do, is to provision an instance and this instance once provisioned, will form an independent test bed or test environment containing all the diverse resources such as a dedicated OS, database, middleware, automation frameworks, etc. required for the testing.
+When using such an environment, all the testers need to do, is to provide an instant and this instance once provisioned, will form an independent Test Bed or Test Environment containing all the diverse resources such as a dedicated OS, database, middleware, automation frameworks, etc. required for the testing.

 Once the testing is concluded, these instances can be destroyed thereby greatly reducing costs for an organization.
 Cloud environments are particularly useful for functional verification testing, automation testing areas.

 As and when there are new functions and features being developed, regression tests need to be performed for these functions for every release cycle.
-Hence even though on the posterior, the test environments for regression testing seem to be running on the same test setup with the same data, in actuality they are constantly evolving every release in accordance to the features being implemented as well.
+Hence even though on the posterior, the test environments for regression testing seem to be running on the same test setup with the same data, in actuality they are constantly evolving every release in accordance with the features being implemented as well.

-Developing automation frameworks and using automation for regressive tests, also helps in improving the efficiency of a test environment because automation will assume that the environment is stable and the defects that are originated are purely feature/code oriented.
+Developing automation frameworks and using automation for regressive tests, also helps in improving the efficiency of a test environment because automation will assume that the environment is stable and the defects that are originated are purely feature/code-oriented.

-#6.
-General governance:
+#6) General governance:

 When there are some issues with the test environment hardware or software, these issues must be directed to the right people to ensure fixes if cannot be fixed internally by those maintaining the lab.

 Hence the consumer ( who is the tester in this case ) must be asked to raise appropriate service requests.
-These must be directed to the appropriate vendor or team and co-ordination must be done regularly with them to ensure the next version has fixes to the particular problem.
+These must be directed to the appropriate vendor or team and coordination must be done regularly with them to ensure the next version has fixed to the particular problem.

-Another aspect of governance would be to provide a detailed environment reports to the management or stakeholders from time to time which helps in emanating transparency and forms a good ground for any analysis.
+Another aspect of governance would be to provide detailed environment reports to the management or stakeholders from time to time which helps in emanating transparency and forms a good ground for any analysis.

-Let’s now take a look at the latter portion of a test bed creation – which involves setting up the test data.
-With such a large chunk being said about the test environment, the true essence of the test environment, its robustness and efficiency can be measured with the test data.
+Let’s now take a look at the latter portion of a Test Bed creation – which involves setting up the test data.
+With such a large chunk being said about the test environment, the true essence of the test environment, its robustness, and efficiency can be measured with the test data.
 By definition, the test data is any kind of input given to the software code being tested.

 Even though we spend a good amount of time in designing test cases, the reason test data is important is because it ensures complete testing coverage for all kinds of scenarios, thereby improving the quality.
 There could be some test data that is needed for any happy or positive path testing.

-Example: Function testing
+For Example, Function testing

-Let’s take an example where you need to perform functional testing or black box testing.
+Let’s take an example where you need to perform functional testing or black-box testing.
 Here the objective is that the code has to functionally to meet the requirements that are specified.

 So in such cases – preparation of test cases should generally have coverage of the following kinds of data:

-- Null data: Supplying no data when the application or code expects that data.
+- Null Data: Supplying no data when the application or code expects that data.